Federated Application Management

 FAM was the first project I've got to build during a hackweek with a team composed of 2 UX designers, 1 backend engineer and myself as a frontend engineer.
 This was an opportunity to apply in a restricted amount of time all the things I've learned through my previous projects.
 In under a week, we built a fully functional product that caught the attention of the upper staff of the company.

 A lot happened after we presented FAM as a hack week project, the most exciting being that it got to be presented on stage at Dockercon 2018!
-You can find the full demo below:
+You can find the full demo in the recorded presentation on Youtube.

 The following technical details only cover the frontend part of this product: